|SAN ANTONIO, April 6 - One of the best rewards in sharing early Texas history with a wide variety of audiences is the dialogue it generates.

 In summary, the fact is that inquisitive citizens (especially of Mexican-descent) are beginning to revisit Texas history that up to now has been presented through an Anglo Saxon (post-1836) lens.
 The truth?
 First, Texas is in Old Mexico and is part of New Spain, not New England.
 Second, Spanish Mexican/native American pioneer settlers of the early 1700s are the first to establish the first towns “Deep in the Heart of Texas” (San Antonio, Nacogdoches, La Bahia (Goliad), and Villas del Norte).
 Their blood, sweat, and tears founded this great place we call Texas and gave Texans their first taste of freedom on April 6, 1813.
 Let’s celebrate the historic event by visiting the Spanish Governors Palace, Missions San Antonio, San José, San Juan, Espada, and Concepción, the Tejano Monument in Austin, La Bahia Presidio and Mission Espíritu Santo in Goliad, and related points of interest.
 Let’s not forget to tell the docents why we’re there.
 Happy First Texas Independence Day!

-José Antonio (Joe) López was born and raised in Laredo, Texas, and is a USAF Veteran.
+José “Joe” Antonio López was born and raised in Laredo, Texas, and is a USAF Veteran.
 He now lives in Universal City, Texas.
-He is the author of three previous books: “The Last Knight (Don Bernardo Gutierrez de Lara Uribe, A Texas Hero),”; “Nights of Wailing, Days of Pain (Life in 1920s South Texas)”, and “The First Texas Independence, 1813”.
+He is the author of two books: “The Last Knight (Don Bernardo Gutierrez de Lara Uribe, A Texas Hero),” and “Nights of Wailing, Days of Pain (Life in 1920s South Texas).”
 Lopez is also the founder of the Tejano Learning Center, LLC, and www.tejanosunidos.org, a Web site dedicated to Spanish Mexican people and events in U.S. history that are mostly overlooked in mainstream history books.